roslako/japan-career-agent/README.md

 # Japan Job Tracker

-An AI-assisted portfolio project for discovering, organizing, and evaluating graduate and entry-level software roles in Japan.
+Project for discovering, organizing, and evaluating graduate and entry-level software roles in Japan.

 ## Current phase